repat/reservations-calendar/README.md

-# Laravel 5 Booking calendar
+# Laravel 5 Booking Calendar
 ## About
 This is rewritten [Gantt Class](https://github.com/bastianallgeier/gantti) by *bastianallgeier* to fit my needs , e.g. to show multiple events (bookings) per resource and Laravel 5.7 compatibility.